Kakarot-2000/Django_API/README.md

 # Django_API
-Created a simple Api using DRF( Django Rest Framework ) to perform CRUD operations.
+Created a simple REST API using DRF( Django Rest Framework ) to perform CRUD operations.

 Ways to Access the API:
 - **Using request module in python**